 • chronic obstructive pulmonary disease.

-In diseases of the liver and kidneys, various toxic substances can enter the bloodstream, including those that lead to increased drowsiness.
+With liver and kidney diseases, various toxic substances can enter the bloodstream, including those that lead to increased drowsiness.

 Atherosclerosis

-Although this disease is considered to be characteristic of the elderly, nevertheless, relatively young people have also recently been affected by it.
-This disease is expressed in the fact that the vessels of the brain are clogged with lipids deposited on the walls of the vessels.
+Although this disease is considered to be characteristic of the elderly, however, recently relatively young people are also susceptible to it.
+This disease is expressed in the fact that the vessels of the brain become clogged with lipids deposited on the walls of the vessels.
 Drowsiness in the case of this disease is just one of the symptoms of cerebrovascular insufficiency.
-In addition to drowsiness, the disease is also characterized by memory impairment, noise in the head.
+In addition to drowsiness, the disease is also characterized by memory impairment and noise in the head.

 Osteochondrosis

-Recently, a disease such as osteochondrosis of the cervical spine has become widespread among people, especially those who are engaged in sedentary work.
+Recently, a disease such as osteochondrosis of the cervical spine has become widespread among people, especially those who engage in sedentary work.
 Every second person suffers from this disease in one form or another.
-Meanwhile, few people know that with this disease, not only pain in the neck is often observed, but also a spasm of the cervical arteries.
-It is well known that many people sitting at the monitor screen for a long time, especially in an uncomfortable position, cannot concentrate properly.
-However, they do not suspect that this disease is the cause of their problems.
-And from the inability to concentrate in the performance of their work duties, such consequences as rapid fatigue and the desire to quickly go to sleep, that is, drowsiness, follow.
+Meanwhile, few people know that with this disease, not only pain in the neck is often observed, but also spasm of the cervical arteries.
+The situation is well known when many people who sit for a long time in front of a monitor screen, especially in an uncomfortable position, cannot concentrate properly.
+However, they do not even suspect that this disease is the cause of their problems.
+And from the inability to concentrate while performing one’s work duties, consequences arise such as rapid fatigue and the desire to quickly go to bed, that is, drowsiness.

 Pregnancy

 Pregnancy is one of the causes of drowsiness in women.
-During the first stage of pregnancy (up to 13 weeks), a woman's body experiences an increased need for sleep.
-This is a normal physiological reaction caused by its hormonal changes and the fact that a woman needs to gain strength for the upcoming birth process.
-So there is nothing surprising if a woman in position can sleep 10-12 hours a day.
-In the last two trimesters, drowsiness is less common.
-In some cases, it may indicate some deviations in the process of gestation - for example, anemia or eclampsia.
+During the first stage of pregnancy (up to 13 weeks), a woman’s body experiences an increased need for sleep.
+This is a normal physiological reaction caused by hormonal changes and the fact that a woman needs to gain strength for the upcoming process of childbirth.
+So it is not surprising if a pregnant woman can sleep 10-12 hours a day.
+In the last two trimesters, sleepiness is less common.
+In some cases, it may indicate some abnormalities during pregnancy - for example, anemia or eclampsia.

-Lack of blood in the circulatory system (anemia), as well as a lack of hemoglobin, also often lead to a deterioration in the blood supply to brain tissues.
-With anemia, a person often feels that he has heavy eyes, and he wants to sleep.
+A lack of blood in the circulatory system (anemia), as well as a lack of hemoglobin, also often lead to a deterioration in the blood supply to brain tissue.
+With anemia, a person often feels like his eyes are heavy and he wants to sleep.
 But this, of course, is not the only symptom of the disease.
 With anemia, dizziness, weakness and pallor are also observed.

-A similar situation is also observed with a lack of certain vitamins and microelements in the body, with dehydration.
-Dehydration results from the loss of water and electrolyte compounds.
-It is often the result of severe diarrhea.
+A similar situation is also observed when there is a lack of certain vitamins and microelements in the body, or when the body is dehydrated.
+Dehydration occurs as a result of loss of water and electrolytic compounds.
+Often results from severe diarrhea.
 Thus, often the cause of drowsiness is simply a lack of certain substances in the body.

 Mental and neurological diseases

 Sleepy states are characteristic of many mental illnesses, as well as personality disorders.
-In what diseases of the nervous system and psyche can somnolence be observed?
+What diseases of the nervous system and psyche can cause doubt?
 These diseases include:

 • schizophrenia,